alex-straw/dex-assignment/README.md

 + 1 TTD --> 5000 Wei (sellToken)

 ## Exposed Helper Functions:
-  + contractEthBalance --> returns the contract's balance of ETh
+  + contractEthBalance --> returns the contract's balance of ETH
   + contractTokenBalance --> returns the contract's TTD balance
   + maxTokenBuyInEth --> returns the largest purchase in wei (limited by the contract's balance of TTD).
   + maxTokenSellInToken --> returns the largest sell of TTD tokens (limited by the contract's ETH balance).